Dive In -The Lake Mac Blog

 This volunteer program was created by Lake McConaughy state recreation area staff, in part, as a response to public concerns regarding litter in those areas.
 Game and Parks has taken several steps to combat this issue, including new signage relating to litter prevention, increases in garbage collection points and servicing, as well as partnerships with Keep Keith County Beautiful for the placement of recycle stations throughout the parks.

 Due to its incredible species diversity and location on cental flyways, Lake Mac is known as a birdwatching hotspot.
 Bald eagles are among the lake area’s most notable winter stars, but there are many other winter visitors and permanent residents.
 Winter visitant species include purple finch, California gull, common redpoll, cedar waxwing, snow bunting and ring-necked duck.
 Year round avian residents include northern cardinal, American kestral, black-capped chickadee and downy woodpecker.
 Check the Lake McConaughy Birding Trails Map and Bird Species Checklist to plan your birding trip.
-Central Nebraska Public Power and Irrigation District provides a heated eagle viewing facility that is open weekends January 7 through early March.
+Central Nebraska Public Power and Irrigation District provides a heated eagle viewing facility that is usually open after the holidays through late February.
 Check our calendar for hours.

-(photo credit: California Gull by Joel Jorgansen,» Read more
+(photo credit: California Gull by Joel Jorgansen, Nebraska Game & Parks)» Read more

 The Front Street Crystal Palace Revue

 Did you toss back a sarsaparilla and take your oath as an honorary Ogallala deputy as a kid?
 Now your kids can get sworn in, too.
 (They’ll still have to promise to change their underwear at least once a week!)
-A western Nebraska institution, the Crystal Palace Revue is in its 52nd season.
-Catch the gunfight and Old West show beginning at 7:15 pm Thursday through Saturday through June 25, Monday through Saturday June 27 – August 13, with 2:00 pm Sunday matinees June 19 & 26, July 3 & 31 and August 7.
+Using music and a little humor, the show tells a story of the Old West when cowboys brought cattle to Ogallala.
+A western Nebraska institution, the Crystal Palace Revue is the longest running summer stock theatre in the state.
+Shows run Memorial Day weekend to Mid-August: Wednesday through Saturday with the gunfight at 7:15 pm and the show at 7:30 pm.
 Call 308-284-6000 for reservations.